renatozr/car-dealership-api/README.md

 ## About The Project

-To exercise API unit testing, OOP and documentation with Swagger.
+To exercise RESTful API development, unit testing, OOP and documentation with Swagger.

 <!-- GETTING STARTED -->